 Bars & Pubs

-And over at Hotpot Palace, the simmering $35 Dine Out dinner includes a choice of meat (including AAA Angus beef), choice of broth, seafood of the day, and vegetable platters.
+And over at Hotpot Palace, the simmering $45 Dine Out dinner includes a choice of meat (including AAA Angus beef), choice of broth, seafood of the day, and vegetable platters.